TheAngryHer0/Sec_Labs/CertLab.md

 openssl req -new -x509 -key private.key -out cert.pem -days 365
 ```
 ![prompts to ask for info that will be hashed with private key](images/3_DigitalCertLab/Lab3_1.png)
+*prompts to ask for info that will be hashed with private key*

 3. **Install certificate for future testing uses**